samirbz/node-docker/README.md

 _docker exec -it node-docker-mongo-1 mongosh -u "sameer" -p "mypassword"_
 ### Remove container with volumes also
 _docker compose -f docker-compose.yml -f docker-compose.dev.yml down -v_
+### To go to redis cli
+_docker exec -it node-docker-redis-1 redis-cli_

+# NOTE
+For production you need to make https true for redis